Rangers star J.T. Miller talks to Kidsday

 At what age did you start skating?

-I think I was 2 . . . when I got my first pair of skates.
+I think I was 2 or 2 1⁄2 when I got my first pair of skates.

 If you didn’t play sports, what career would you be pursuing?